 - If you don’t include a caption, nothing will appear here at all.

-Don’t add a string of keywords to the Alt Text that don’t make sense – such as .
+Don’t add a string of keywords to the Alt Text that doesn’t make sense.

-Both of these practises will be penalised by Google for keyword stuffing.
+Both of these practices will be penalised by Google for keyword stuffing.

 You could use slightly different phrases on the Alt Text and the Caption to avoid this and to rank for more than one phrase.